 7. TOEFL score for international applicants whose native language is not English.
 The required TOEFL score is 600.

-Please do NOT send application materials for matriculated status to School of Information & Library Science Office.
-When all application materials are received by Graduate Admissions at the Brooklyn campus, the applicant's file will be sent to the School's office at Pratt Manhattan for review.
+Please do NOT send application materials for matriculated status to School of Information and Library Science Office.
+When all application materials are received by Graduate Admissions on the Brooklyn campus, the applicant's file will be sent to the School's office for review.

 Admission with Advanced Credits